neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

-# Appendix - Message Exchange Examples
+# Appendix - Bolt Message Exchange Examples

 * The `C:` stands for client.
 * The `S:` stands for server.